 EPISTLE OF ST. PAUL TO THE ROMANS

 St. Paul's Letter to the Romans follows the Acts of the Apostles and begins the Pauline corpus of the New Testament of the Bible.
 The Pauline Corpus includes the Epistles to the Romans,

 and traditionally the Letter to the Hebrews.

 Saul of Tarsus in Cilicia of Asia Minor was a Pharisee who traced his lineage to the tribe of Benjamin (Romans 11:1).
 He claimed Roman citizenship but was zealous concerning his Israelite faith and heritage.
 He was brought up in Jerusalem and trained at the feet of Gamaliel, a leader of the Sanhedrin (Acts 22:3).
 He exhibited authority and was fervent in his persecution of Christians in Jerusalem (Acts 8:1).
-It was on the road to Damascus to arrest Christians when a bright light struck him from his horse on the road to Damascus (Acts 9:1-9).
+It was on the road to Damascus to arrest Christians when a bright light struck him from his horse (Acts 9:1-9).
 A voice asked him, "Saul, Saul, why are you persecuting me?"
 When Saul asked who it was, Jesus identified himself with his Church - "I am Jesus, whom you are persecuting."
 His Conversion experience is recorded three times in Acts (9:1-9, 22:6-16, 26:12-23).
 Saul was called Paul on his first missionary journey to Cyprus (Acts 13:9).